AndreaRibuoli/RIBY/README.md

 |  ARG_MEMPTR  | -11   |  0xFFF5 |
 |  ARG_END     | 0     |  0x0000 |

-We will excercize the API on possible errors received when accepting as arguments the 3 parameters of the `SQLConnectW` function.
+We will excercize the API on possible errors received when directly passing the 3 parameters of the `SQLConnectW` API as received from the script argument list.

 We are building on the knowledge acquired in previous scripts.